Oaklandon Unitarian Universalist Church

 Social Justice

-Recent past groups we have supported include the Community Cupboard of Lawrence, Planned Parenthood, Hancock County Hospice and Family Voices Indiana.
+We have supported many local communities and service groups, such as the Community Cupboard of Lawrence, Planned Parenthood, Hancock County Hospice and Family Voices Indiana.

 Share the Plate Donations